 Port Pride Program

-- I will achieve to the best of my ability academically by having no failing classes at quarter or semester.
+- I will achieve to the best of my ability academically by having no failing classes and have no missing work.

 PWHS Attendance Information